 Information about area attractions, restaurants, shopping, and other points of interest is readily available online, but nothing beats recommendations from a local expert.
 Sharing this knowledge with guests face to face is not only helpful to them, it provides the opportunity to connect on a more personal level.

 It’s those moments of friendly interaction that make the difference between ordinary and extraordinary service.
 This is still important even if you cater primarily to business travelers.
 With workcations on the rise, more and more of these travelers look for ways to have fun after they close their laptops for the day.

 Surprise and Delight with the Little Things

-Upon check-out, guests can be surprised with a small thank-you gift, such as cookies for the road, or a discount voucher for their next stay (if they book direct).
+Upon check-out, you could surprise guests with a small thank-you gift, such as cookies for the road or a discount voucher for their next stay (if they book direct).

 Use your property management system to gather guest data and ascertain why your guests come to your hotel.
 Once you know what attracts your audience, you can play to your strengths like Early American Motel did with their hunter/fisher clientele (see above).

 What do you have that other comparable hotels and motels in your area don’t?
 This is your unique selling proposition (USP).

 Guest reviews are also a good place to find this information.
 What do guests praise about you?
 Your prime location?
 Your friendly staff?
 Your fluffy towels?
 Whatever it is, double-down on it and promote it on your website, social media, and in guest messaging.

 You could even consider themed rooms like our client Hotel Philco.
 Each of their rooms has its own distinct style: Bicycle, Brewery, Cabin, Crystal Beach Amusement Park, Garden, Glam, and Nautical.
 The Nautical Room is perfect for anyone who jumped on that sea shanty trend during the pandemic, while the tables in the Brewery Room are made out of old kegs.